Back to the home page

 (You can launch a terminal window like this: *Click*)

 c.
-Copy/paste the following blue command line into the terminal.
-That's one long line, don't chop it up.
-And don't try to type it, because it's far too easy to make a mistake:
+First you're going to add some boot parameters to the settings file of bootloader Grub.
+For that, copy/paste the following blue command line into the terminal.
+That's one long line, don't chop it up!
+And don't try to type it all, because it's far too easy to make a mistake:

 Press Enter.